ibm-cloud-docs/vpc/hub-spoke-configure-hub.md

    :    Indicates the type of the DNS resolver to use.
 One of: `system` (default), `manual`.

    `--dns-resolver-manual-servers`
    :    Valid when the resolver type is `manual`.
-Configure manual DNS server addresses for the VPC.
-MANUAL_SERVERS|@MANUAL_SERVERS, manual servers in JSON or a JSON file.
+Configure manual DNS server addresses for the VPC. `MANUAL_SERVERS|@MANUAL_SERVERS` manual servers in JSON or a JSON file.

 ## Enabling a VPC as a DNS hub with the API
 {: #hub-spoke-api}